yodkwtf/data-structures-and-alogrithms/Algorithms/Searching/readme.md

 #### Depth First Search (DFS)

-DFS is also a traversal method which follows a different approach where we go as deep as we can for a particular node and it's sub children and once we reach a leaf node, we come back to the parent to check other sides to traverse.
+DFS is also a traversal method that follows a different approach where we go as deep as we can for a particular node and it's subchildren and once we reach a leaf node, we come back to the parent to check other sides to traverse.
 This process keeps repeating until we traverse all the nodes of the data structure.

 #### BFS vs DFS

 BFS is used when target is at top level and close to the node.
 We use BFS to calculate the shortest path to a node which is a common mechanism used by recommendation engines.

 DFS is used when target is very deep or we need to figure out "Does the path exist?".
-It just like a maze where we check a path by going as deep as we can and return if that leads to a dead end.
+It is just like a maze where we check a path by going as deep as we can and return if that leads to a dead end.
 It takes less memory but can get really slow if we're going very very deep.

 #### PreOrder, InOrder, and PostOrder

-These are 3 different methods we can use for DFS where we follow a specific patter/principle at every node based on which of these algorithms we're using.
+These are 3 different methods we can use for DFS where we follow a specific pattern/principle at every node based on which of these algorithms we're using.

 PreOrder -> node |Left SubChild | Right SubChild InOrder -> Left SubChild | node | Right SubChild